JuicyCrab/JuicyCrab/README.md

 ## 📚 Learning

-- How to create secure and clean APIs with FastAPI
+- How to enforce API limiting/throttling with FastAPI
-- The underlying structures of supervised ML models
+- The underlying structures of Linear Regression, Polynomial Regression, and Logisitc Regression
+- How to automate credbile resource retrieval with RAG
 - How to build meaningful tech with a human touch

 ## 📫 Connect With Me